CSS filter functions allow to adjust the color of an element before it is rendered on the site.

 Want to know the best part?

-We can combine multiple CSS filters altogether and render desired visual.
+We can combine multiple CSS filters altogether and render the desired visual.
 All the filter functions are separated by space and that is all.
 Easy enough.